Sea Buckthorn in Ladakh

-As I stood by the Indus River in Ladakh, our friend (and monk at Thiksey Monastery) Chamba pointed out shrubs full of berries.
-“Leh berries,” he called them, named after the old capital of this region, Leh (pronounced Lay).
-I dutifully tried one, my expectations fulfilled as the light orange, firm berry met my mouth with a tart astringency–I couldn’t very well expect much more from strange roadside berries, could I?
-At least I knew they were safe–a monk would never lead you astray.
+As I stood by the Indus River in Ladakh, our friend Chamba, a monk at Thiksey Monastery, pointed out shrubs full of berries.
+“Leh berries,” he called them, named after the main town in this region, Leh (pronounced “Lay”).

 Up until 2001, the sea buckthorn had no commercial value in Ladakh, save for fuel and fencing.
 The spiky branches of the sea buckthorn prove a quite effective natural barbed wire.
 These shrubs send their roots deep within the earth, creating a perfect defense against soil erosion in the dry, sandy areas this plant calls home.

 It makes perfect sense, though, that this berry grows where it does in Ladakh.
 Rich in an Omega 7 fatty acid called palmitoleic acid, sea buckthorn is particularly beneficial for the skin, nourishing and moisturizing from the inside out.
 Both supplements and topical skincare products are created with sea buckthorn to take advantage of this soothing property.
 As a high-altitude desert, Ladakh is a harsh environment for the skin.

 Chapped lips and cheeks are commonplace even in the relatively mild summers, to say nothing of the piercingly cold winters.
 At these altitudes, UV rays from the sun are intensely penetrating, accelerating aging of the skin.
 “Leh berries” are a perfect counter to these damaging factors.